 Select the Advanced tab.

-Select Use as a Prerequisite > Make this subsection available as a prerequisite to other content.
+Under Use as a Prerequisite, select Make this subsection available as a prerequisite to other content.

 Select the Configure icon for the subsection that will be hidden until the prerequisite is met.

-In the Limit Access > Prerequisite menu, select the name of the subsection you want to specify as the prerequisite.
+In the Prerequisite list, select the name of the subsection you want to specify as the prerequisite.

 Enter the percent of the total score that learners must earn in the Minimum Score field.
 A learner’s score for all problems in the prerequisite subsection must be equal to or greater than this percentage in order to satisfy the prerequisite and display the current subsection.

 For example, if the prerequisite subsection includes four problems and each

 problem is worth the same number of points, set the Minimum Score to

 75 to require at least three correct answers.